vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ```

 **Pre/Post authorize**
-- Pre authorize - can use SPEL (@Secured cannot), checked before annotated method invocation
+- Pre-authorize - can use SPEL (@Secured cannot), checked before annotated method invocation
-- Post authorize - can use SPEL, checked after annotated method invocation, can access return object of the method using returnObject variable in SPEL; If expression resolves to false, return value is not returned to caller
+- Post-authorize - can use SPEL, checked after annotated method invocation, can access return object of the method using returnObject variable in SPEL; If expression resolves to false, return value is not returned to caller

 In xml enable pre/post authorize annotations
 ```xml